Ryan Smyth: International play

 After four years without a medal in World Championship competition, Smyth captained Canada to gold at the 2003 IIHF World Championship in Finland.
 He recorded two goals and four points over nine games, en route to a 3–2 win over Sweden in the final.
-Canada defended their gold medal the following year in the Czech Republic.
+Canada defended their gold medal in the following year in the Czech Republic.
 In a rematch of the previous year's final, Canada beat Sweden 5–3.
 In nine tournament games, Smyth contributed two goals and four points.

 In September 2004, the NHL and NHL Players Association held the first World Cup of Hockey in eight years.
 Held outside of the NHL schedule (although league play was suspended for the 2004–05 season due to a lockout), all players were eligible to participate.
 Smyth was named to the national team and contributed three goals and an assist over six games.
 Canada won the World Cup title with a win over Finland in the final.
 The following year, all NHL players were again available for international competition at the 2005 IIHF World Championship in Austria, due to the ongoing lockout.
 It marked the first time that this was the case in tournament history.
 Smyth retained his captaincy and helped Canada to the gold medal game for the third straight year.
 Facing the Czech Republic, they were shut out 3–0, earning the silver medal.

 In December 2005, he was named to Canada's Olympic team for the 2006 Winter Olympics in Turin, Italy.
 Canada failed to defend their gold medal from 2002, however, and were eliminated in the quarterfinal by Russia.
 Smyth was held to one assist in six games.
 He was also selected for the 2010 Winter Olympics summer roster for Team Canada in August 2009, but did not make the final roster cut.

 The 2010 IIHF World Championship tournament in Germany would mark Smyth's last appearance for Canada, where he was named team captain for the sixth time, a Canadian record at the tournament.
 Early on in the tournament, he suffered an ankle injury during practice and was kept from the remainder of the competition.
 Canada lost the quarter-final to Russia that year.
 In 2012, he won the Spengler Cup playing for Canada, again serving as the team's captain.